-Rebecca Ufema Unified Arts Department Leader, Choral Director
+Rebecca Arimtage Unified Arts Department Leader, Choral Director

-Ms. Ufema has been teaching at The Bromfield School since the fall of 2013.
-Previous to her employment in Harvard, Ms. Ufema was the adjunct professor of music at Mount Wachusett Community College and conducted her own private voice studio called Solo Voce Studios.
+Ms. Armitage has been teaching at The Bromfield School since the fall of 2013.
+Previous to her employment in Harvard, Ms. Armitage was the adjunct professor of music at Mount Wachusett Community College and conducted her own private voice studio called Solo Voce Studios.

 She is also an active member of both NAfME (National Association for Music Education) and ACDA (American Choral Director’s Association).

-Ms. Ufema is also an accomplished pianist, having studied with Mary Anthony Cox from the Julliard School of Music.
+Ms. Armitage is also an accomplished pianist, having studied with Mary Anthony Cox from the Julliard School of Music.

 Craig Robbins Band Director, Music Teacher

-Mr. Robbins is an active member of NAfME and MMEA and has presented clinics at MMEA's annual conferences in Boston.
-He has also served as a liaison to the Massachusetts MEA as Collegiate President, representing, advocating for, and helping build professional relationships for all undergraduate music education majors across the Commonwealth of Massachusetts.
+Mr. Robbins is an active member of NAfME and MMEA and has presented clinics specific to pre-service teacher preparation and entering the field at MMEA's annual conferences in Boston.
+He currently serves the Central MA MEA as the Senior High School District Festival Assistant Chairperson.

 Aside from music, Mr. Robbins is a member of the International Association of Approved Basketball Officials (IAABO) and the Massachusetts Baseball Umpires Association (MBUA) where he is a referee and umpire, officiating a wide variety of ages throughout the year.